jaimindp/dollar_cost_average_dip_buying/README.md

 - Volatility Based DCA

 ### Updates
+August 27th
+FTX Set up and more intuitive UI.
+Also more backtesting in the analysis notbook

 August 12th:
 Fear and greed DCA handling for buy amounts lower than the minimum buy amount for each coin